rfuzzo/MWSE/docs/source/types/tes3container.md

 ### `respawns`
 <div class="search_terms" style="display: none">respawns</div>

 Determines if the container's respawn flag is enabled.
+Only the organic containers can have respawn flag set.

+The global script variable, "MonthsToRespawn" is decremented at the end of each month.
+If it reaches zero at the first day of next month, it is reset to `iMonthsToRespawn` (GMST) and all respawning containers are refilled.

 **Returns**: